stamby/md-to-html/README.md

 ## How to try this script

-Try this from your terminal:
+Run this from your terminal:

 ```shell
 git clone https://github.com/stamby/md-to-html